Effective marketing is absolutely essential to selling your home.

-While there are a number of options for attracting interest in your house, one of the most popular is the Multiple Listing Service (MLS), a concept that has its origins all the way back in the 1800s.
+While there are a number of options for attracting interest in your house, one of the most popular is the Multiple Listing Service (MLS), a concept that has its origins all the way back in the early 1900s.

 However, now that you have so many other ways to market your house, should you list your home on the MLS?

-The Pros and Cons of Listing Your Home on the MLS
+The Pros and Cons of the Multiple Listing Service

-Also, most MLS sites are syndicated with 100's of other real estate websites.
-This means that once your home is posted on the MLS, it will also go live on many other websites — increasing visibility tremendously.
-Lots of these websites actually only allow MLS listed homes on their site too, so you would have no other way to get your listing in front of their viewers unless you chose to list.
+All MLS listings are syndicated automatically to 100's of other real estate websites.
+This means that once your home is posted on the MLS, it will also go live on many other websites — such as Realtor.com, Trulia, Zillow, Redfin, etc. Lots of these websites actually only allow MLS listed homes on their site too, so you would have no other way to get your listing in front of their viewers unless you chose to list.

 Pro: Saving Time

 Another big benefit of listing your home on the MLS is how much time you stand to save in selling it.
 As more realtors will see your listing, it stands to reason that more potential buyers will, too, which means you should start seeing offers a lot sooner.